 Each day, tens of thousands of Americans board regional airlines.
 Regional airlines in turn are committed to carrying those passengers—safely and reliably—to every corner of North America and beyond.
 To uphold this service, regional airlines must be heard when aviation policy is taking shape; without the service regional airlines provide, millions of Americans are literally cut off from the benefits of a modern, global economy.

-Percentage of all scheduled passenger flights in 2017 operated by regional airlines.
+Percentage of all scheduled passenger departures in 2019 operated by regional airlines.

 Percentage of U.S. airports with scheduled passenger service to which regional airlines provide the only passenger air service.